 Noise reduction is located in the Detail panel in the Develop Module alongside Sharpening.
 By default, the Noise Reduction sliders, Luminance and Color, are set to zero.

 When I pushed all noise reduction sliders to the maximum, there was a noticeable difference in the image.
-But I also saw some colour haloing around the bird’s wings.
+But I also saw some color haloing around the bird’s wings.
 Most of the Chroma noise in the background disappeared, but so too did some of the detail in the bird’s feathers.
 In the night photograph, fainter stars disappeared leaving blank areas in the sky.
-Even at 100, colour noise remained in the darkest part of the image.
+Even at 100, color noise remained in the darkest part of the image.

 Photoshop comes with the Creative Cloud plan, which starts at $9.99/month.

 I do a fair amount of photo processing in Photoshop, but have always used Lightroom Classic to reduce noise instead.

 Photoshop came in last in my ranking.
 The built-in noise removal tools were sub-standard compared to the other programs.

 Photoshop has a set of noise reduction filter tools.
 To find these, go to the Filter drop-down menu.
 Select Filter > Noise > Reduce Noise.
 Photoshop automatically reduces noise.
 You have the option to adjust the strength of the effect, preserve details, reduce color noise, and sharpen details.